John A. Pollock, Ph.D.Professor and Co-Director of the Chronic Pain Research Consortium / Director of the Partnership in Education

 Special Recognition in Science Education

-My research is focused on the basic biology of the nervous system.
+My research is focused on the basic biology of the nervous system and is currently exploring chronic pain.

-On project looks at the development of nerve cells in the fruit fly eye.
-We have found that the RUNX1 transcription factor, LOZENGE, initially influence cells with undetermined fates to choose survival over death.
-We have also found that LOZENGE proteins contribute to how a cell chooses a specific fate.
-We are investigating what genes regulate lozenge and in turn, what LOZENGE protein specifically regulates during axon growth and guidance.
+Since the 1980s, I have explored the development of nerve cells in the fruit fly eye.
+Among other things, we have found that the RUNX1 transcription factor, LOZENGE, initially influence cells with undetermined fates to choose survival over death.
+We have also found that LOZENGE proteins contribute to helping a cell choose a specific fate.
+We have investigated what genes regulate lozenge and in turn, what LOZENGE protein specifically regulates during axon growth and guidance.
 Our research uses a combination of confocal microscopy techniques as well as quantitative reverse transcription PCR analysis of mRNA expression among other approaches.

 New research directions include the analysis of TRP (calcium channel) in the context of a rat chronic pain model.
 The extensive family of TRP related proteins are intimately involved in pain physiology.
-As Co-Director of the newly formed Chronic Pain Research Consortium (http://www.duq.edu/pain), I am collaborating with Dr. Jelena Janjc (Mylan School of Pharmacy).
-We are using small animal imaging to co-localize the immune system response to chronic pain and changes in TRP expression.
+As Co-Director of the Chronic Pain Research Consortium (http://www.duq.edu/pain), I am collaborating with Dr. Jelena Janjc (Mylan School of Pharmacy).
+We are using small animal imaging to co-localize the immune system response to chronic pain and changes in TRP expression through the use of theranostic nanoparticles.
+We can visualize changes in neuroinflammation in live animals and also use the nanoparticles as a targeted drug delivery mechanism.

 Partnerships in Education

 I have also created a children's television show called Scientastic! (www.ScientasticTV.com).
-Scientastic has been broadcast on WQED (Pittsburgh's PBS affiliate).
-Additional episodes for the series are in production.
+Scientastic has been broadcast on public television stations nationwide.
+A companion App called Powers of Minus Ten-Bones is available from iTunes.

-Project funding has come from Science Education Partnership Awards from the National Center for Research Resources (NIH), and from the US Department of Education, The Pittsburgh Foundation, the John Templeton Foundation and UPMC Health Plan.
+Project funding has come from Science Education Partnership Awards from the National Institutes of Health, and from the US Department of Education, The Pittsburgh Foundation, the John Templeton Foundation, and UPMC Health Plan, among others.

 Vasudeva K, Andersen K, Zeyzus-Johns B, Hitchens TK, Patel SK, Balducci A, Janjic JM, Pollock JA (2014) Imaging Neuroinflammation In Vivo in a Neuropathic Pain Rat Model with Near-Infrared Fluorescence and 19F Magnetic Resonance.
 PLoS ONE 9(2): e90589. doi:10.1371/journal.pone.0090589